php-fig-rectified/psr2r-sniffer/docs/README.md

 ## Writing sniffs
 You can easily write new sniffers and run them isolated over test files.
 It helps to use `-s` to see the names of the sniffers that reported issues.

+For testing fixing, it can sometimes help to use `--suffix=fixed.php` etc to write to a different file.
+This way you can check the output of this second file without the actual one being changed.

 ### Tokenizing Tool
 It really helps to see what the code looks like for the sniffer.